 Guy for pointing us in the direction of our newsletter provider, and services to printing.

-Peggy, Janet, Rose, Hannah, Elizabeth, Mary, Sarah, Nikki, Ian, Fran, Tricia, Alison, Andy, Penny, John and everybody else who has ever helped on the door and ticket table (and in many cases gone well beyond the call of duty in helping us clear up after the gig).
+Peggy, Janet, Rose, Hannah, Elizabeth, Mary, Sarah, Nikki, Ian, Fran, Tricia, Alison, Andy, Penny, John (a third John), John ( a fourth John), Fiona, Viv, James and everybody else who has ever helped on the door and ticket table (and in many cases gone well beyond the call of duty in helping us clear up after the gig).

 Mike for risking life, limb and finger-scorching when on voluntary candle lighting duty at DHFC.